 Dr. Nascimento is Assistant Clinical Professor of Orthopaedic Surgery at Tufts University School of Medicine and Instructor of Orthopedic Surgery at Harvard Medical School.
 He is a Team Physician for the New England Patriots, Head Team Physician and Medical Director of Sports Medicine at Boston College, Head Team Physician for the Boston Renegades, Team Physician for Wellesley College Athletics, and St Marks High School.
 He has served as the Head Team Physician for the Boston Cannons and Boston Breakers from 2011-2015.

-Dr. Andrew (Drew) Rogers is the Director of Hip Preservation at Newton-Wellesley Hospital and is a Team Physician for Boston College Athletics.
+Andrew Rogers, MD, FRCSC is the Director of Hip Preservation at Newton-Wellesley Hospital and is a Team Physician for Boston College Athletics.
 He is also the Chief of Orthopedics at Morton Hospital.

 He completed his undergraduate studies from the College of the Holy Cross, and earned his medical degree from Boston University School of Medicine.
 Dr. Rogers completed his internship at Vanderbilt University School of Medicine and his orthopaedic residency at McGill University in Montréal Canada where he served as the assistant administrative chief resident during his fourth year, and administrative chief resident in his fifth year.
 He then completed his fellowship training at Boston University Orthopaedic Sports Medicine, where he also trained at the New England Baptist Hospital and Lahey Hospital.